pcafrica/advanced_programming_2023-2024/lectures/11/11-py_classes_modules.md

     def __init__(self, first, last, email):
         self.first = first
         self.last = last
-        self.email = first.lower() + "." + last.lower() + "@advprog.com"
+        self.email = first.lower() + "." + last.lower() + "@advprog.edu"
 ```

 ---

 # The `self`

-Class methods have only one specific difference from ordinary functions - they must have an extra first name that has to be added to the beginning of the parameter list, but you **do not** give a value for this parameter when you call the method, Python will provide it.
+Class methods have **only one** specific difference from ordinary functions: they must have an extra first name that has to be added to the beginning of the parameter list, but you **do not** give a value for this parameter when you call the method, Python will provide it.
 This particular variable refers to the object *itself*, and by convention, it is given the name `self`.

 You must be wondering how Python gives the value for `self` and why you don't need to give a value for it.
 An example will make this clear.
 Say you have a class called `MyClass` and an instance of this class called `myobject`.
 When you call a method of this object as `myobject.method(arg1, arg2)`, this is automatically converted by Python into `MyClass.method(myobject, arg1, arg2)` - this is all the special `self` is about.

-This also means that if you have a method which takes no arguments, then you still have to have one argument - the `self`.
+This also means that if you have a method which takes no arguments, then you still have to have one argument, i.e. the `self`.

 ---